 America’s mechanism for providing military aid to Britain and the Soviet Union was the aforementioned Lend-Lease Act, passed in 1941.
 Lend-Lease was originally implemented to more readily support the British war effort in its time of greatest peril, after the fall of France in June 1940.

-Lend-Lease was later expanded to include the Soviet Union – the Allied power to receive most Lend-Lease aid – when it abruptly entered the anti-Hitler alliance themselves.
+Lend-Lease was later expanded to include the Soviet Union – one of the two Allied powers to receive most Lend-Lease aid – when it abruptly entered the anti-Hitler alliance themselves.

 Capitalism Saving Communism & Communism Saving Capitalism: The Great VE Day Irony